 Vouliagmeni Beach, near Athens

-Vouliagmeni beach - credits: Jekatarinka/Shutterstock.com
+Vouliagmeni beach, Best beaches in Greece - credits: Jekatarinka/Shutterstock.com

-On the most popular beach of the Athenian Riviera is Vouliagmeni, with its lusciously vegetated coast, golden sand, clear waters, Blue Flag award!
+On the most popular beach of the Athenian Riviera is Vouliagmeni, with its lusciously vegetated coast, golden sand, clear waters, and Blue Flag award!

 There, you can enjoy refreshing moments with comfort and safety and get to experience the Greek capital in a way you’ve never thought of before.
-If you watersports, rackets, tennis, basketball, volleyball and beach volley, in Vouliagmeni Beach you will find all that you’re looking for.
+If you water sports, rackets, tennis, basketball, volleyball, and beach volley, in Vouliagmeni Beach you will find all that you’re looking for.
 It has free parking and a wide range of amenities, including locker rooms, lifeguards, personal belongings, and free wifi, among others.

 Mytros Beach, Kefalonia

-Paleokastritsa beach - credits: Balate Dorin/Shutterstock.com
+Paleokastritsa beach, Best beaches in Greece - credits: Balate Dorin/Shutterstock.com

 The popular area of Paleokastritsa has 6 wonderful beaches, surrounded by olive trees and impressive vegetation.
 Pebbled or sandy, the crystal clear but slightly icy waters of the coast of Corfu attract large tourist crowds year after year.